Last Updated on November 19, 2019

-Shoulder impingement syndrome is said to occur when there is impingement of tendons of rotator cuff and/or bursa in the shoulder in subacromial space [ from bones of the shoulder.
+Shoulder impingement syndrome is said to occur when there is impingement of tendons of the rotator cuff and/or bursa in the shoulder in subacromial space [ from bones of the shoulder.
 Repeated impingement leads to irritation and inflammation of the structures irritated and inflamed as they pass through the subacromial space, the passage beneath the acromion.
-This can result in pain, weakness and loss of movement at the shoulder.
+This can result in pain, weakness, and loss of movement at the shoulder.

-Shoulder impingement syndrome is associated with repeated overhead activity of the shoulder such as painting, lifting, swimming, tennis, and other overhead sports.
+Shoulder impingement syndrome is associated with the repeated overhead activity of the shoulder such as painting, lifting, swimming, tennis, and other overhead sports.

-Shoulder impingement syndrome is also called, painful arc syndrome, supraspinatus syndrome, and thrower’s shoulder.
+Shoulder impingement syndrome is also called painful arc syndrome, supraspinatus syndrome, and thrower’s shoulder.

 The supraspinatus outlet is the space formed by acromion, coracoacromial arch, and acromioclavicular joint on the upper rim and the humeral head and glenoid below.
 It accommodates passage and excursion of the supraspinatus tendon.
 It is also called suprahumeral space or subacromial space.

-Abnormalities of the supraspinatus outlet or any pathology that causes further compromise [extrinsic compression] of the space and thus increased narrowing on raising the arm causes impingement of the tendon resulting in impingement syndrome.
+Abnormalities of the supraspinatus outlet or any pathology that causes further compromise [extrinsic compression] of the space and thus increased narrowing on raising the arm causes an impingement of the tendon resulting in impingement syndrome.
 When the humerus is placed in the forward-flexed and internally rotated position, it forces the greater tuberosity of the humerus into the undersurface of the acromion and coracoacromial arch causing further reduction of space.